PADI Advanced Open Water Course in Bunaken and Bangka

 The PADI Advanced Open Water Course is your chance to develop your dive skills and experiment with new types of diving – it’s exciting and there are a lot of awesome dives to choose from.
 Imagine drift diving over pristine coral reefs, diving at night or even diving on a shipwreck!
 It’s all possible and North Sulawesi is one of the only places on earth that gives you access to such a broad diversity of sites that you can really experience the types of diving that you want to.

-It’s possible to take your PADI Advanced Open Water Course in Bunaken and Manado Bay or at Murex Bangka.
+It’s possible to take your PADI Advanced Open Water Course while diving in Bunaken and Manado Bay or by taking your dives at our Murex Bangka resort.
 If you are visiting both resorts, you also have the option of starting the course in one location and completing it in the other.

 During the PADI Advanced Open Water Course you learn by doing – and by doing, we mean diving!
 The PADI Advanced Open Water Course includes 5 dives, 2 of which are mandatory (Deep Diving and Underwater Navigation) and 3 are for you to choose.
 This is a great opportunity to make 5 more dives under the careful eye of your PADI Instructor.
 There is a student manual to read, but you only need to read the 5 chapters which relate to the 5 dives you intend to make.
 Once you have completed each chapter there is a small knowledge review which you will go through with your Instructor – there is no final exam.